Skip to content

 iX BMW interior

 Very nice.
-It’s an elevated version of the i3 interior, which is exactly what it should be.
+It’s an elevated version of the i3 interior, which is precisely what it should be.
 Though I’m not gonna lie, the crystal i-Drive controller is a little too close to the Volvo design and a rip of the Orrefors concept.
 But hey, at least they copied something attractive!

 iX_iDrive BMW

-So while I’m thrilled that BMW will introduce this all-wheel drive EV with a range of 300 miles and two electric motors, I just can’t with the design.
+So while I’m thrilled that BMW will introduce this all-wheel drive EV with a range of 300 miles and two electric motors, I just can’t get with the design.
 But 2022 is still a long way away, still time for a bunch of Bavarians to come to their senses.
 A girl can dream…

 Leave a Reply